xavrb/miscPythonExamplesForInterviews/README.md

 # miscPythonExamplesForInterviews

-A set of examples asked dirung coding interviews just to practice.
+A set of examples asked during coding interviews just to practice.